jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/elasticsearch-with-tsdr-datastore.md

 ## Testing the setup
 We can now test whether the setup is correct by downloading and installing mininet, which we use to send some data to the running elasticsearch instance.

-## Installing the necessary features to the Frinx distribution
+## Installing the necessary features to the FRINX distribution
 The distribution has to be able to process the data sent by the OpenFlow capable switch.
 In order to do so, we need to install two additional features:

     feature:install odl-tsdr-openflow-statistics-collector